techno-sorcery/techno-sorcery.github.io/blog/md/revamp.md

 </div>

 ### Revamp — February 01, 2023
-You're looking at is a complete revamp of techno-sorcery.com.
+What you're looking at is a complete revamp of techno-sorcery.com.
 In all aspects, this site has been made better- better looking, better to read, better to navigate, better to work on, etc. I'd like to detail the improvements I've made, and how they were implemented..

 First, I'm now using a static site generator.
 Not a full-blown content management system like Hugo, but my own solution- [wisPy](/projects/wispy.html).
 I'm not going to repeat that page here, but all it does is convert folders full of markdown documents into folders full of themed html files.
 This saves me a lot of time and headache, meaning I'm more motivated to work on the site.